Mixtures of SubExperts for Large Language Continual Learning: Related Work

 To adapt pretrained language models efficiently, parameter-efficient fine-tuning (PEFT) methods have emerged as practical alternatives to full model updates.
-These include Adapters \citep{houlsby2019parameter}, Prefix-Tuning \citep{li2021prefix}, and Low-Rank Adaptation (LoRA) \citep{hu2021lora}.
+These include Adapters~\cite{houlsby2019parameter}, Prefix-Tuning~\cite{li2021prefix}, and Low-Rank Adaptation (LoRA)~\cite{hu2021lora}.
 These methods introduce small, trainable modules while keeping most of the backbone frozen.
-LoRA, for example, inserts low-rank matrices into attention and feed-forward layers, achieving performance comparable to full fine-tuning with significantly fewer trainable parameters.
-While PEFT methods excel at reducing resource demands and enabling multi-task deployment, they are not designed for sequential learning.
-In continual learning settings, updating adapters or LoRA weights across tasks can still result in parameter interference unless task-specific modules are carefully isolated.
-Methods such as AdapterFusion and Prompt Tuning offer some modularity, but fail to scale to long task sequences or handle forgetting explicitly.
-Recent works have started combining PEFT with continual learning \citep{zhang2023adaptive}, but often lack routing mechanisms that control expert sharing or protection between tasks.
+LoRA, for example, inserts low-rank matrices into attention layers, achieving performance comparable to full fine-tuning with significantly fewer trainable parameters.
+While PEFT methods excel at reducing resource demands and enabling multi-task deployment, they are not a suitable solution for sequential learning, as all parameters are reused.
+In Continual Learning (CL) settings, updating adapters or LoRA weights across tasks can still result in parameter interference unless task-specific modules are carefully isolated.
+Methods such as AdapterFusion and Prompt Tuning, i.e., L2P~\cite{wang2022learning}, DualPrompt~\cite{wang2022dualprompt}, HidePrompt~\cite{wang2023HiDe}, and NoRGa~\cite{le2025NoRGa}, offer some modularity, but fail to scale to long task sequences or handle forgetting explicitly.
+Recent works have combined PEFT with continual learning~\citep{zhang2023adaptive}, but often lack routing mechanisms that control the sharing of experts or protection between tasks to maximize the model plasticity and minimize catastrophic interference.